mmastrapasqua7/university/Sistemi operativi/1_Scheduling_and_Memory_Virtualization.md

 #### Turnaround Time

-The time at witch the job completes minus the time at which the job arrived in the system.
+The time at which the job completes minus the time at which the job arrived in the system.
 Is a **performance** metric.

 $$
 T_{turnaround} = T_{completion} - T_{arrival}